ulmerkott/Pi-Somfy/README.md

 ## 1 Overview

-This project allows to operate multiple Somfy Shutter with a Raspberry Pi with cheap hardware costing less than $2.
+This project allows to operate multiple Somfy Shutters with a Raspberry Pi with cheap hardware costing less than $2.
 It comes with a command line interface, a web interface and an Amazon Alexa interface.

 ## 2 Hardware

-This project has been developed and tested with a Raspberry Pi 3 as the base platform.
+This project has been developed and tested with a Raspberry Pi B+ and a Raspberry Pi  3 as the base platforms.
 Since the serial port and network are the only external ports used, the program could be used on other platforms with minor modifications and testing.

-In development and testing I used the Raspberry Pi3 both with Wi-Fi connectivity and Ethernet cable.
-Note that the hardware has to be reasonably close to the shutters you operate, as the signal strength will otherwise not be sufficient.
+Wi-Fi connectivity and Ethernet cable should both work.
+Note that the hardware has to be reasonably close (i.e. in the same house or in the same aisle of your mansion: just like a physical remote) to the shutters you operate, as the signal strength will otherwise not be sufficient.

 As of now, you have to build your own hardware.
 Here are the steps to do so.
 1. You need the RF Transmitter.
-If you wish to order it from eBay, this link maybe helpful: <br/>[Order](https://www.ebay.com/sch/sis.html?_nkw=5x+433Mhz+RF+transmitter+and+receiver+kit+Module+Arduino+ARM+WL+MCU+Raspberry).<br/>Note that I bricked my first Transmitter when soldering, so ordering more than one may be a good idea.
+If you wish to order it from eBay, this link maybe helpful: <br/>[Order](https://www.ebay.com/sch/sis.html?_nkw=5x+433Mhz+RF+transmitter+and+receiver+kit+Module+Arduino+ARM+WL+MCU+Raspberry).<br/>Note that desoldering a 3 pin component isn't trivial, so ordering more than one may be a good idea in case of a screw up.
 1. You need an oscillator for a 433.42 MHz frequency.
 The above RF transmitter comes with a common 433.93 MHz one, which will not work with your Somfy shutter.
 If you wish to order it from eBay, this link maybe helpful: <br/>[Order](https://www.ebay.com/sch/sis.html?_nkw=433.42M+R433+F433+SAW+Resonator+Crystals+TO-39)
 1. You will need cables to connect the transmitter to the Raspberry Pi.
 Any cable will do obviously, but I found these quite helpful. <br/>[Order](https://www.ebay.com/itm/40Pin-Multicolored-Dupont-Wire-Kits-Breadboard-Female-Jumper-Ribbon-Cable/113310899442)

-Once you have all the hardware handy, now it's time to exchange the oscillator, which requires a bit of soldering.
+Once you have all the hardware handy, it's now time to swap the oscillator, which requires a bit of soldering.
 Reason for this is that the emitter you bought uses a common 433.93 MHz frequency, Somfy however requires a 433.__42__ MHz frequency.
-Take the following 3 easy steps to exchange the oscillator
+Take the following steps to exchange the oscillator
 1. Identify the oscillator.
 It looks like this (marked with a red circle): <br/>![Front view](documentation/RF%20Transmitter%20front.jpg). <br/>Turn the RF Transmitter around.
 You will see that the oscillator is soldered in on 3 points <br/>![Back View](documentation/RF%20Transmitter%20back.jpg).
 1. While pulling the oscillator from the front, heat up the 3 soldering point on the back with the soldering iron until the oscillator is detached from the board.
+1. Clean up the remaining solder mess on bith desoldering braid or a desoldering pump
 1. Now put in the new oscillator (make sure all 3 pins connect through the print) and solder it in again.

 And you are done!
-As mentioned above, I got step 3 wrong the first time round.
-One of the pins was not properly connected and I was lucky I ordered spare emitters and oscillators

 Now the last step is to connect your adjusted RF transmitter to your Raspberry Pi.
 Use the following diagram to help you connect it